128technology/docs/docs/concepts_appid.md

 2. Using the `application-identification` mode `tls`
 3. Using the `application-identification` mode `module`

+Additionally, [web filtering](config_domain-based_web_filter.md#overview) provides domain classification using third party data sources to generate a comprehensive, real time, and up-to-date worldwide database for categorizing domains and URLs.

 ### DNS-based Services

 Generally, when configuring a `service` on a SSR, administrators use the `address` field to identify the IP address(es)/CIDR block(s) that the SSR should use to match to inbound traffic.
 However, the `address` field will also accept hostnames, such as `www.128technology.com`.
 When a service uses a hostname in the `address` field, it is referred to as a *DNS-based service*.

-For every DNS-based service, the SSR will use its local DNS to resolve the hostnames; for every IP address that is returned the SSR will treat that as though it were configured in the `address` field, and install FIB entries accordingly.
+For every DNS-based service, the SSR will use the host system's local DNS capabilities to resolve hostnames; for every IP address that is returned the SSR will treat that as though it were configured in the `address` field, and install FIB entries accordingly.
 It will also refresh these FIB entries based on the time-to-live (TTL) returned by the DNS server.
 Here is a sample configuration for reference:

 ```
 admin@labsystem1.fiedler# show config running authority service interchange